-Other ConcernsUse restrictions (low) and Endocrine disruption (low)
+Other ConcernsUse restrictions (low), Endocrine disruption (low), and Irritation (skin, eyes, or lungs) (low)

 Caprylyl/Capryl Glucoside is an alkyl glucoside.